 Preface

-This version of the text assumes you’re using Rust 1.62.0 (released 2022-06-30) or later with edition="2021" in Cargo.toml of all projects to configure them to use Rust 2021 edition idioms.
+This version of the text assumes you’re using Rust 1.62.0 (released 2022-06-30) or later with edition="2021" in the Cargo.toml file of all projects to configure them to use Rust 2021 edition idioms.
 See “Installation” on page XX for instructions on installing or updating Rust, and see Appendix E for information on editions.

 The 2021 edition of the Rust language includes a number of improvements that make Rust more ergonomic and that correct some inconsistencies.
 On top of a general update to reflect these improvements, this rendition of the book has a number of improvements to address specific feedback: